stc/Exp-res/NodeSocket/README.md

 # Twitter Sentiment Visualization & Sonification
-This app fetches twitter streams based on a search query, and analyzing the mood of the extracted text using NLP (Sentiment analysis).
-Client app is made with Openframeworks, which communicating with NodeJS using Socket.io.
+This app fetches twitter streams based on a search query, and analyzes the mood of the extracted text using NLP (Sentiment analysis).
+Client app is made with Openframeworks, which is communicating with NodeJS using Socket.io.
 Twitter Oauth and sentiment analysis is made within NodeJS.

 ... work in progress